camunda/camunda-docs-static/optimize/content/technical-guide/import/plugins.md

 }
 ```

-When now the 'MyCustomVariableImportAdapter' packaged as a jar file is added to the _plugin_ folder, we just have to add the following property to the _environment-config.json_ file to make the plugin work:
+Now when 'MyCustomVariableImportAdapter', packaged as a jar file, is added to the _plugin_ folder, we just have to add the following property to the _environment-config.json_ file to make the plugin work:

 ```json
 "plugin": {